crawdaddie/cv/content/_index.md

 - {{<kwt "nodejs typescript html css">}}building backends with node.js and typescript, user interfaces with vanillajs{{</kwt>}}
 - {{<kwt "numpy matplotlib">}}Mathematical modelling to optimise custom tools in Grasshopper for Rhino (also using numpy for prototyping solutions){{</kwt>}}

-### Lab.SNG — software developer
+### Lab.SNG — Software developer
 Bratislava - 01/2018 - 06/2019
 - {{<kwt "elasticsearch">}}Development and maintenance of the web-umenia search API for the archives of the Slovak National Gallery{{</kwt>}}
 - {{<kwt "docker">}}introducing Docker to team workflow{{</kwt>}}

-### Kiwi.com — Junior Python Developer
+### Kiwi.com — Junior python developer
 Bratislava -  11/2016 - 12/2017
-- {{<kwt "django docker elasticsearch postgresql">}}Development of internal HR software using Django, Docker and elasticsearch{{</kwt>}}
+- {{<kwt "django docker elasticsearch postgresql">}}Development of internal HR software using Django{{</kwt>}}

 ## Education
 ### Institute of Sonology, Koninklijk Conservatorium — MMus
 Den Haag - 09/2014 - 10/2016
-- Thesis focusing on cyborg aesthetics in electronic music, but also studied music computing, design and development of software synthesis and music performance systems, history and theory of algorithmic music and sound studies
+- studied music computing, design and development of software synthesis and music performance systems, history and theory of algorithmic music and sound studies
 - gave many concerts of my own music, often using self-built tools
 - took part in ensemble performances in the fields of free-improvisation and jazz-influenced electronics
 - gained experience of  curation and technical production of experimental music events